Bevy Version:0.9(outdated!)

 You should probably handle each of these differently (with different sensitivity settings), to provide a good experience on both types of hardware.

 Note: the Line unit is not guaranteed to have whole number values/steps!
-At least macOS does non-linear scaling / acceleration of scrolling at the OS level, meaning your app will get a fractional number of lines even when using a regular PC mouse with a scroll wheel.
+At least macOS does non-linear scaling / acceleration of scrolling at the OS level, meaning your app will get weird values for the number of lines, even when using a regular PC mouse with a fixed-stepping scroll wheel.

 Mouse Motion

-Use this if you don't care about the exact position of the mouse cursor, but rather you just want to see how much it moved from frame to frame.
+Use this if you don't care about the exact position of the mouse cursor, but rather you just want to see how much the mouse moved from frame to frame.
 This is useful for things like controlling a 3D camera.

 Use MouseMotion events.
 Whenever the mouse is moved, you will get an event with the delta.